ycpcs/cs201-fall2021/tutoring.md

 A schedule is forthcoming.

+# Evening Sessions - Tuesday/Thursday, 6:00pm to 8:30pm in KEC124

+Drop-in tutoring sessions will be held Tuesdays and Thursdays from 6:00pm to 8:30pm in KEC124.
+These sessions are a great way to get help with labs, assignments, or anything else you have questions about.

+**Important**: Be aware that the evening sessions can be very busy close to an assignment deadline.
+Your best bet is to *start assignments early* and *ask questions early* to avoid the rush.

 <!--
 # Evening Sessions (Monday through Thursday, 6:30pm to 9:00pm)
 Drop-in tutoring sessions will be held Monday through Thursday from